Birth Certificate Corrections

 Las Vegas, NV 89101

 When you file your papers, you will find out which judge is assigned to your case.
-You must submit the Order for Birth Certificate Correction to the judge for approval.
+Submit the Order for Birth Certificate Correction to the judge for approval.
 You can mail the order to the court, or you can bring it to the family courthouse and drop it off in person.
-If bringing it in person, take the order to the 3rd floor at family court and drop it in the box for your judge.
+If bringing it in person, drop it in the Department Drop Box located on the 1st floor outside the Self-Help Center.

 The judge will review all of your paperwork and decide whether to approve the correction.
 The judge will sign the order if approved.
-The judge's staff will then mail the order back to you or will contact you so you can pick up the order and have it filed.
+The judge's staff will then mail the order back to you or will contact you to pick it up and file it.
 If you are instructed to file the order yourself, take it to the Clerk's Office for filing.

 The judge may want you to appear at a hearing before making a decision.
 If so, the order will be returned to you with a memo from the judge's staff asking you to set a "prove up" or an "uncontested" hearing.
 This is a short hearing where the judge can ask you some questions before deciding whether to approve the correction.
 To set a hearing, fill out a "Setting Slip" and bring it to the courthouse.
 A clerk will be able to set a court date for you when you file the form.